WordPress/gutenberg/packages/dom-ready/README.md

-# @wordpress/dom-ready
+# DOM Ready

-Executes a function after the DOM has loaded.
+Execute callback after the DOM is loaded.

 ## Installation